Assisted Living

 Washington

-The Medicaid Personal Care program within Washington’s Medicaid State Plan helps seniors pay for assisted living.[40]
-Some of the services provided by the program include assistance with activities of daily living, medication management, meal preparation, and housework.
+The Medicaid Personal Care program within Washington’s Medicaid State Plan helps seniors pay for assisted living.
+Some of the services provided by the program include assistance with ADLs, medication management, meal preparation, and housework.

-Eligibility requirements: To be eligible for the Medicaid Personal Care Program, a Washington resident must be age 65+ or considered disabled.
-They must need assistance with at least three activities of daily living, and their monthly income can’t exceed $841 for an individual.
+Eligibility requirements: To be eligible for the Medicaid Personal Care Program, a Washington resident must be age 65 and older or considered disabled.
+They must need assistance with at least three ADLs, and their monthly income can’t exceed $967 for an individual.[60]

 Washington, D.C.